Jimmy-Z/TWLbf/README.md

-EMMC CID brute forcing can be optimized to do AES on large blocks, for that kind of work OpenSSL's AES-NI implementation is about 1.8x faster than mbed TLS, overall speed improvement is about 1.4x due to SHA1 costing most of the CPU time.
+EMMC CID brute forcing can be optimized to do AES on large blocks, for that kind of work OpenSSL's AES-NI implementation is about 1.8x faster than mbed TLS, overall speed improvement is not that impressive due to SHA1 costing most of the CPU time.
-OpenSSL SHA1 is also a bit faster than mbed TLS.

 Console ID brute forcing unfortunately can't be optimized that way, we're forced to do lots of 16 byte AES operations,